Current Lab Members

 Elizabeth Hinckley, B.A.

-Elizabeth Hinckley is a third-year graduate student in the Oklahoma State University Clinical Psychology Ph.D. program working under Dr. Lucia Ciciolla.
+Elizabeth Hinckley is a fourth-year graduate student in the Oklahoma State University Clinical Psychology Ph.D. program working under Dr. Lucia Ciciolla.
 Elizabeth graduated with honors from the University of Michigan in 2018 with a BA in Biopsychology, Cognition, and Neuroscience (BCN) and Spanish.
 As an undergraduate student, she completed her honors thesis under Dr. Ethan Kross and examined mothers use of self-distanced language as an emotion regulation strategy during stressful encounters with their children.
 After graduating, Elizabeth worked as a clinical research coordinator at the University of Michigan and then Vanderbilt University using psychobiological methods to study the effects of adversity across the lifespan.
 Her overarching research interests include risk factors during pregnancy and interventions that leverage caregiving practices to promote resilience and prevent the development of psychopathology in mother and child.
 Additionally, Elizabeth is eager to study the effects of maternal mental health and stress during the perinatal period on early child development.

 Immanuela-Nicole Enwesi, B.S./B.A.

-Immanuela-Nicole Enwesi is a first-year graduate student in the Oklahoma State University Experimental Psychology Ph.D. program, where she is mentored by Dr. Lucia Ciciolla and Dr. Dian Yu.
+Immanuela-Nicole Enwesi is a second-year graduate student in the Oklahoma State University Experimental Psychology Ph.D. program, where she is mentored by Dr. Lucia Ciciolla and Dr. Dian Yu.
 She earned her B.S. in Neuroscience and B.A. in French Studies from the University of Maryland, College Park, in 2024.
 As an undergraduate, she conducted research in the Child Development Lab under Dr. Nathan Fox and the Neurocognitive Development Lab under Dr. Tracy Riggins.
 During this time, she worked on the Origins of Infant Temperament Study with Dr. Fox and contributed to the Healthy Brain and Child Development (HBCD) study with Dr. Riggins—a project she continues to be involved with at OSU-CHS.

 Her research interests include maternal-infant interactions, particularly how their sleep patterns influence one another.
 She is also interested in early language acquisition and using MRI techniques to study brain development in infants.